Ziply-DBA/UnixDBA/README.md

 Based on the results, you may want to adjust your inventory file before proceeding on to try pushing your public SSH key out.

 ### Pushing Your Key to Remote Hosts
+For some reason, **ssh-copy-id**, the program on which the following steps rely, is kind of fussy about ID file names.
+Without spending too much time trying to figure out why, I wrote these scripts to just look for **/home/$username/.ssh/public_key.pub**.

+So, before you begin, create that file.
+Assuming it's the only entry in your authorized_keys file, you can copy it from there:

+`cp ~/.ssh/authorized_keys ~/.ssh/public_key.pub`

+Again, you may want to test one host before going for the whole set:

+`./push_key.sh userID mysupersecretpassword hostname.example.net`

+And again, once that is done, you test the whole inventory as follows:

+`./push_all mysupersecretpassword`

+Once successful, your public key will have been added to authorized_keys on all the target machines and you will be able to connect to them from PuTTY or from your control host without being prompted for a password.